wolkenheim/thumbnail-generator/README.md

 So a web server it is.
 Let´s build one.
 What we need is a HandlerFunc that holds all logic which is mainly: parsing and validating the JSON request.
 Call process facade.
 Send back a response.
 There needs to be middleware as well to make sure the method is POST and the content is JSON.
+All this is basically "how to build a web server from scratch".
+If you have no clue what is going on here I recommend Alex Edward´s book "Let´s go".
+This is one of the best introductions to web development with Go.
+The first step is the server in main.go.
+Here a default router `http.NewServeMux()` is set and routes are added.
+The application has one route and needs additional liveness and readiness probes for kubernetes.
+The "create" route needs both middlewares we talked about.
+These are wrappers around the HandlerFunc.